adurivault/FBMessage/DATA.md

         ]
     }

-This structue is a little bit for our work, so we need to simplify it.
+This structue is a little bit complicated for our work, so we need to simplify it.

 In order to do that please run ``parser.py ``